 - Medications – Headaches can occur if any pain medicine is stopped after taking it for a long time.
 This is called a rebound headache.

-- Alcohol – Consumption of alcohol in excess can cause headache and dehydration.
+- Alcohol – Consumption of alcohol in excess can cause headaches and dehydration.

-- Nicotine – Use of tobacco products can also cause headaches.
+- Nicotine – The use of tobacco products can also cause headaches.
 Staying away from these products can reduce headaches as well as improve health significantly.

 - Pay attention to what you eat and drink – if you have a headache, write down everything you ate and drank before that.
 If you see both timing and a similar pattern, stay away from those objects.